 Although we cannot

-guarantee the impenetrability of our servers, we have established and implemented
+Internet or stored on our servers, we have established and implemented

-reasonable physical, electronic, and administrative procedures to
+reasonable physical, electronic, and administrative procedures designed to

-safeguard and secure the personal information we collect online.
+safeguard and secure the personal information we collect and maintain online.

 Please note that we do

-not have any control over information you share about
+not have any control over or responsibility for information you share about

-information and content is done at your own risk, and any concerns over the sharing
+information and content is done at your own risk.
+Any concerns over the sharing

-of information on a particular Consortium member website should be
+of information on or with a particular Consortium member website should be

 handled by dealing directly with that Consortium member.